nalinikanta123/springboot-mysql-crud/README.md

 If you need any assistance, please visit https://enhance-skillful-dreamland.w3spaces.com/ and connect with me.

-The next application springboot-mysql-crud-exceptions will be built on top of this project to handle exceptions.
+The next application springboot-blog-rest-api will cover the exception handling.